loki344/ml-starter/README.md

 The result will be displayed like this:
 <br>
 <img src="https://raw.githubusercontent.com/loki344/ml-starter/master/docs/images/quickstart2.png">
+Note: This is the standard frontend - check the <a href="https://github.com/loki344/ml-starter/tree/master/docs/customization">Customization</a> section to integrate your custom html frontend.

 <br/>
 <h3 align="center">Easy - isn't it?<br></h3><h4 align="center">ML-Starter works seamlessly with www.heroku.com.
 Learn more about integrating your model <a href="https://github.com/loki344/ml-starter/tree/master/docs/integration">here</a>.</h4>